What is IVF?

 Embryo Transfer

-The best quality embryo is transferred into the uterus.
-This is done using a transfer catheter (a thin, long plastic tube), which is inserted through the cervix into the uterus.
-The procedure is simple, much like a pap smear, and does not require an anaesthetic.
-Once the procedure is complete, other good quality embryos can be frozen for use in later cycles of IVF.
+An embryo is selected for transfer into the uterus.
+This is done using a transfer catheter, which is placed through the cervix and into the uterine cavity.
+This is a simple procedure, similar to a pap smear and does not require an anaesthetic.
+Any other suitable embryos can be frozen for use in subsequent treatment cycles.

 06